zuzanna81/dishley/README.md

 When you visit the site(https://jak-sie-masz-slowfood.herokuapp.com/) your location is tracked down and positioned at the center of the map.
 Due to demonstration purposes there are two locations with restaurants available, Gothenburg and Stockholm.
 If you want to test this app from another location you can download a Chrome extension to change your geolocation(e.g. http://bit.ly/2C46jhs).
 If you are or choose to be in Gothenburg three restaurants will show up nearby your location with categories(in this case _italian_ and _thai_) and restaurants' names.
-When you click on the restaurant **Bov** you'll be able to see the structure of a restaurant's template page with menus, submenus, dishes' name, description and price and a the add to order button.
+When you click on the restaurant **Bov** you'll be able to see the structure of a restaurant's template page with menus, submenus, dishes' name, description and price and a the `Add to Order` button.
 If you are or choose to be in Stockholm the same features are available for **Brasserie Balzac**.
 When you add dishes to your order, an `Order` link will appear in the navbar.
 You'll be able to see the total summary and perform a simulated transaction with Stripe.
-User authentication is available too via `Sign up`, if you are a first time visitor, or via `Log in` if you're an already registered user.
+User authentication is available too via `Sign up`, if you are a first time visitor,
+or via `Log in` if you're an already registered user.

 ## Contributors